Sashks/bachelor-thesis/README.md

 To Discuss:
 -
-- 0.Abstract
+- Final touches
-- 5.Discussion
+- Abstract in german
-- 6.Conlusion
+- Presentation

-- 4.6.Mapping - What else should I write?
+## Meeting 17.01.22 ##

+1. Add more to abstr, disc, concl.

+2. Spellcheck

+3. Flowchart

 ## Meeting 10.01.22 ##